i0Ek3/go_tests/README.md

 # Learning Go with TDD

-This repo contains some test code write by myself, and source code from repo: `https://github.com/quii/learn-go-with-tests`, of course I expand it properly, and fully test.
-Whatever you learn it for work or something else, it's really worth it, have fun.
+In this repo, each directory contains the corresponding topic test file and source code, related topics come from repo: `https://github.com/quii/learn-go-with-tests`.
+And I expanded it properly and rewrited some code with fully tested.
+Whatever you learn it for work or something else, it's really worth it, let's Go.

 ## YSK